BashfulBladder/gargoyle-plugins/plugin-gargoyle-wifi-survey/READ_ME.txt

 v1.0.3	when starting up on routers with > 10MB on tmpfs, ewget OUIs.js directly from gitbub v1.1	add a single button that downloads OUIs.js to RAM/USB (+ optional /etc/rc.local script injection) & removes OUIs.js;
 		another 45 day bugfix; check+indicate when wifi is down; show >1 encryption methods; >N600 speeds are streamsx150 (the HP fix)
-*/
+V1.1.1	move to iw noise floor & SNR to represent signal quality (iw seems to be the only 'noise' game in town; max display is 60dbm SNR) v1.1.2	(Cexary/obsy) fixed bug when USB/samba/ftp support was not present [webpage]; similar fix in makefile/postrm v1.2	inital 2.4GHz svg chart of station distribution, noise & signal levels */